TechnologyMan101/pop-os-setup-script/README.md

 Please install .deb files and files using other types of installation formats using files manually (if you have them).

-Please copy the TTF Essential Font Pack from Extras at https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
+Please copy the Essential Font Pack from Extras at https://mega.nz/folder/cRZTkAJD#dV8CG6th0a-10Fu6yCG-5Q into `/usr/share/fonts/` Use `sudo nautilus` to open the file manager as root.
 This is required to perform these actions as this is modifying files on the system level.
+Before copying the font pack to the fonts folder, check that the folder permissions are all on “Create and delete files.”

 Please add yourself to `vboxusers` using `sudo usermod -aG vboxusers $USER` and then reboot.
 Only do this if you have VirtualBox installed.